aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 This means, before they call, I will answer.
 El, full of compassion, have mercy on me and accept my plea.
 Accept this confession of my bitter sins, for I have mocked your holy mitsvot.
 I did not observe the mitsvot which you commanded us.
 Lord of the whole world, before I begin to confess before you, I fall upon my face[foot]“Falling on one’s face” is found in the Yom Kippur liturgy and in the daily supplication taḥanun; cf. Deuteronomy 9:18 and Joshua 7:6.[/foot] and beseech you that your compassion should be stronger than your anger.
 Hear my confession with great mercy.
-Open my mouth that I may confess properly.
-Omeyn.
+Open my mouth that I may confess properly. <em>Omeyn</em>.
 </div></td></tr>